-Java is lacking a String “join” function
+Java was lacking a String “join” function

 Between Java 1.0 and Java 1.3 (1996-2002 according to Wikipedia) there was no way to split strings into an array or a list.